vincentjiang10/terrain-map/README.md

 ## Terrain-Map
 ### Project Description
 This project provides a 3D visualuation of three types of terrain generation algorithms: Midpoint Displacement, Diamond Square, and Perlin Noise.
-These stochastic algorithms generate [fractal landscapes](https://en.wikipedia.org/wiki/Fractal_landscape) and simulates Brownian Motion (fractal Brownian motion in the case of Perlin Noise) in 3D.
+These stochastic algorithms generate [fractal landscapes](https://en.wikipedia.org/wiki/Fractal_landscape) and simulates Brownian motion (fractal Brownian motion in the case of Perlin Noise) in 3D.
 More information on these algorithms can be found in [Algorithms.java](Algorithms.java).

 The primary process in generating terrain lies in applying the terrain generation algorithms on a 2D array (matrix) containing elements of type [Point](Point.java), which represent a point in 3D space.
 The array is drawn to screen by projecting the points from 3D space to the XZ-plane.
 More information on effects and features implemented are below: